kevinhughes27/ticket-wicket/README.md

 ## Notes

 The client app creates the event contract so we don't actually need to use `truffle migrate` but you can if you want

+## Deployment

+To get the latest changes to be reflected on ticketwicket.xyz, you need to run `yarn run build` in the `client` directory, and place the resulting files from `client/build` into the top-level directory on the `gh-pages` branch.

 ## Team